Ashleshk/Data-Science-Zillow-Real-Estate-Price-Prediction/README.md

-# Zillow Real Estate Market Analysis
+# Zillow Real Estate Price Prediction

 ### Project Objectives
 Every individual need to deal with the real estate or housing market at certain point of time in life.
 Having a good overview on the market will help in buying or selling the house in the market at right price.